Nintails-TF/tabula-rasa/tabula-rasa/03_Hobbies and Interests/Chess/Theory/Chess Principles & Techniques.md

 - "When you see a good move, look for a better one" - Always seek improvement
 - "The only way to win is to use sound strategy" - Either gradual advantage or pressure until they crack
 - "If your opponent had another move, what would they do?" - Figure out the idea behind your opponents move.
+- "Tactics flow from a superior position." - Strong piece development often leads to crushing ideas.

 ### Mental Approach